tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/2/LessonPlan.md

     * Click: `Create bucket`
 * Note down (copy/paste/save) the name of bucket for use in the following section.

 * From the SageMaker console, use the left pane menu and visit: Notebook -> [Notebook instances](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances)
 * On the right side, click: [Create notebook instance](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances/create)
 ![Create notebook instance](Images/01-create-notebook-instance-1.png)
 * Fill in the required values, leaving most defaults unchanged, for example:

   * Notebook instance name: `sm-test`
   * Notebook instance type: `ml.t2.medium`
   * Elastic Inference: `none`
   * IAM role: `Create a new role` (enter the name of the previously create *S3 bucket* in "Specific S3 buckets", then click `Create role`)
   ![Create IAM Role success](Images/02-iam-role-create-success.png)
   * Root access - `Enable - Give users root access to the notebook` (remind students that this is less safe but allows more control over the instance)

 * Click: `Create notebook instance`
 Note: the `IAM Role` is required, if this or another required field value is missing the process won't proceed until addressed.
 If all required values where provided you'll see a success message.
 ![Create Notebook Instance success](Images/03-notebook-instance-create-success.png)

 * Click on the Notebook Instance to view further details
 ![Notebook Instance details](Images/04-notebook-instance-details.png)

 * Back in the Notebook Instance list, refresh the page and wait for the status of the new instance to be: `InService`
 ![Create Notebook Instance success](Images/05-notebook-instance-status.png)

 * Remind students that AWS charges for these and most resources as they are created, event when not in use, this instance is billed for by the second until it's turned off and deleted.

-### 0. Everyone Do: Create a new Jupyter Notebook (5 mins)
+### 0. Instructor Do: Create a new Jupyter Notebook (5 mins)

 * Once the Notebook Instance has status `InService`, go to "Actions" and click on `Open JupyterLab`.
 ![Notebook Instance actions](Images/06-notebook-instance-actions.png)

 * On the `Notebook` section in the JupyterLab `Launcher`, select `conda_python3` to create a new notebook.
 ![Notebook Environment](Images/07-jupyterlab-env-conda_python3.png)

 * On the new notebook, enter python code in the first cell to test and demonstrate the functionality.
 ![Untitled Notebook](Images/08-notebook-untitled.png)

-### 0. Everyone Do: Open an existing Jupyter Notebook (5 mins)
+### 0. Instructor Do: Open an existing Jupyter Notebook (5 mins)

 Show students how to open an existing Jupyter Notebook in the new SageMaker Notebook instance.
 For this example we'll use a notebook in our local machine, from a previous activity.

 * In your SageMaker notebook instance, from the main `JupyterLab` view, use the `Upload` icon (arrow up) on the left and select an existing notebook.
 For example: `04-Pandas/3/Activities/16-Stu_Portfolio_Planner_Part_II/Unsolved/portfolio_planner_part_2.ipynb`
 Select the local notebook file to upload.
 ![Upload Notebook](Images/09-upload-notebook.png)

 * Open the notebook.
 You'll probably see the message: `Select Kernel` or `Kernel not found`, select `conda_python3` and click `Select` or `Set Kernel`